Comparative Study of Differentially Private Data Synthesis Methods: Simulation Studies

-Overall, the performances of the MODIPS and Laplace synthesizers were similar while those of the MD and BB-MR synthesizer were similar; and, in general, the inferences in the former seemed to be better than the latter two.
-In all DIPS approaches, there was noticeable bias, large RMSE, and some undercoverage especially when $\epsilon <1$ and $n$ was small.
-The inferences improved as $\epsilon$ increased (more privacy budget and thus less perturbation), and eventually approached the original or the non-DP MS results (the inferential results from the MODIPS and the Laplace sanitizers approached the non-DP MS results while the MD synthesizer and the BB-MR synthesizer approached the original results).
-In the MODIPS and Laplace sanitizer, the noise level remained constant regardless of $n$.
-As a result, there was relatively less perturbation as $n$ increased.
-In the MD and the BB-MR synthesizers, the perturbation introduced through the prior information increased monotonically with $n$.
-In addition, if the sample proportion was not 0.5, the perturbation would introduce a bias into the released data since the prior mean of $\pi$ was 0.5.
-Therefore, among the three examined $\pi$ values, the inferences were the best when $\pi=0.5$ for the MD and BB-MR synthesizers due to the consistency between the prior information and the data.
-For the Laplace sanitizer and the MODIPS approach, the inferences were also the best when $\pi = 0.5$ since $0.5$ was the center point of the support of a proportion, truncating at 0 or 1 did not skew the distribution of $\pi$ as much as when $\pi$ was close to 0 or 1.
-Though The RMSE values from the MODIPS and Laplace sanitizers were slightly larger for very small $\epsilon$ than those from the BB-MR and MD synthesizes, the former caught up quickly with the latter (around $\epsilon=e^{-5} \sim e^{-2}$) when $\pi\ne 0.5$; when $\pi=0.5$, the BB-MR and MD synthesizers offered smaller RMSE values for $\epsilon <1 $.
-The CI widths for the Laplace and the MODIPS sanitizers were larger than those from the BB-MR and MD synthesizes until around $\epsilon= e^{-1} \sim 1$.
-The narrow CIs in the latter two led to severe undercoverage when $\pi\ne0.5$ until $\epsilon$ became very large, while the MODIPS and Laplace sanitizers produced the close to the nominal level coverage (0.95) across all the $n$, $\pi$, and $\epsilon$ values; except for some undercoverage at small $\epsilon$ and $n$ due the relatively large bias with the truncation at 0 and 1 for sanitized proportions.
-Eventually all CPs converged to the nominal level as $\epsilon$ increased in all the sanitizers except for the BB-MR synthesizer.
+\end{landscape} approaching the original results for the Multinomial-Dirichlet and Binomial-Beta McClure-Reiter synthesizers, and approaching the non-DP MS results for the MODIPS and the Laplace sanitizer. \textbf{3)} In the MODIPS and Laplace sanitizer, the amount of noise remained constant regardless of $n$; in other words, the noise became less significant for larger $n$.
+In the Multinomial-Dirichlet and the Binomial-Beta McClure-Reiter synthesizers, the perturbation introduced through the prior information increased monotonically with $n$.
+As a result, there was little improvement in inferences with larger $n$, which was a significant drawback for the Multinomial-Dirichlet and the Binomial-Beta McClure-Reiter synthesizers. \textbf{4)} Since the prior mean of $\pi$ was 0.5 for the Multinomial-Dirichlet and the Binomial-Beta McClure-Reiter synthesizers, when the sample proportion was not 0.5, the two sanitizers would introduce bias into the released data.
+Therefore, the inferences were the best when $\pi=0.5$ for the Multinomial-Dirichlet and Binomial-Beta McClure-Reiter synthesizers given the consistency between the prior information and the data. \textbf{5)} For the Laplace sanitizer and the MODIPS approach, the inferences were also the best when $\pi = 0.5$ since $0.5$ was the mid point for the range of a proportion, truncating at 0 or 1 did not skew the distribution of $\pi$ as much as when $\pi$ was close to 0 or 1. \textbf{6)} The RMSE values from the MODIPS and Laplace sanitizers were much smaller than those from the Binomial-Beta McClure-Reiter and Multinomial-Dirichlet synthesizes for most $\epsilon$ values when $\pi\!\ne\!0.5$; when $\pi\!=\!0.5$, the Binomial-Beta McClure-Reiter and Multinomial-Dirichlet synthesizers offered smaller RMSE values for small $\epsilon$; actually, the values were even smaller than the original RMSE values for small $\epsilon$ values and decreased when there was more perturbation ($\epsilon$ decreased).
+Again, this was due to the consistency of the prior information and the data when $\pi\!=\!0.5$.
+As $\epsilon$ decreased, the prior in the Multinomial-Dirichlet and Binomial-Beta McClure-Reiter priors became more ``informative'', and injected more ``useful'' prior information about $\pi$ that was consistent with the data, leading to smaller RMSE. \textbf{ 7)} The MODIPS and Laplace sanitizers produced close-to-nominal coverage (0.95) across all the $n$ and $\pi$ values, except for some undercoverage at small $\epsilon$ and $n$ due the relatively large bias with the truncation at 0 and 1 for sanitized proportions.
+Eventually all CPs converged to the nominal level as $\epsilon$ increased in all the sanitizers except for the Binomial-Beta McClure-Reiter synthesizer. \textbf{8)} On the other hand, the CIs for the Laplace and the MODIPS sanitizers were much wider when $\epsilon<e^{-1}$ than those from the Binomial-Beta McClure-Reiter and Multinomial-Dirichlet synthesizes.